Would you like to choose new icons for custom post types in your admin dashboard?

-In this article, we will show you how to add different icons for custom post types in WordPress.
+In this article, we’ll walk you through how to add different icons for your custom post types.

 Why Add Icons for Custom Post Types in WordPress?

 Custom post types are listed in the WordPress admin area alongside posts and pages in the left-hand menu.
-Each menu item in WordPress has an icon beside it, and they come from an icon font called Dashicons.
+Each menu item in WordPress has an icon beside it, which comes from an icon font called Dashicons.

 The problem is that all custom post types will use the same icon as posts.
-So if you have several custom post types, then you will find it easier to find the right one if they all have different icons.
+So, if you have several custom post types, it will be easier to find the right one if they all have different icons.

-With that being said, let’s take a look at how to add icons for custom post types in WordPress.
+With that in mind, we’ll show you how to add icons for custom post types in WordPress.
 Here’s what we’ll cover in this tutorial:

 Adding Icons for Custom Post Types With a Plugin

-If you’re new to registering custom post types or are unfamiliar with code, then we recommend that you use the Custom Post Type UI plugin to create post types and taxonomies.
+If you’re new to registering custom post types or are unfamiliar with code, then we recommend using the Custom Post Type UI plugin to create post types and taxonomies.

 Creating a Custom Post Type With a Plugin

-Once you install and activate the plugin, you need to go to CPT UI » Add/Edit Post Types to create a new custom post type.
-Make sure you’re on the ‘Add New Post Type’ tab.
+Once you install and activate the plugin, navigate to CPT UI » Add/Edit Post Types to create a new custom post type.
+Then, make sure you’re on the ‘Add New Post Type’ tab.

-You need to provide a slug for your custom post type, such as ‘movies.’
-Below that, you enter plural and singular names, such as ‘books’ and ‘book.”
+You’ll then need to provide a slug for your custom post type, such as ‘movies.’
+Below that, you enter plural and singular names, such as ‘books’ and ‘book.’

-After that, click the link that says ‘Populate additional labels based on chosen labels.’
-This will automatically fill in the additional label fields down below and will usually save you time.
+After that, you’ll want to click the link that says, ‘Populate additional labels based on chosen labels.’
+This will automatically fill in the additional label fields below and usually save you time.

-Alternatively, you can add the labels manually in the ‘Additional Labels’ section.
+Alternatively, you can manually add the labels to the ‘Additional Labels’ section.

 For instance, you can choose how to sort the post type and whether to make it hierarchical.

-Below the general settings, you will see the option to select which editing features this post type would support.
+Below the general settings, you will see options to select which editing features this post type would support.
 Simply check the options that you want to be included.

-Finally, click on the ‘Add Post Type’ button to save and create your custom post type.
+Finally, go ahead and click the ‘Add Post Type’ button to save and create your custom post type.

-For more detailed instructions on how to create a custom post type using Custom Post Type UI, see the first method in our guide on how to create a custom post type in WordPress.
+For more detailed instructions on creating a custom post type using Custom Post Type UI, you might want to see the first method in our guide on how to create a custom post type in WordPress.

 Adding an Icon to a Custom Post Type With a Plugin

-Once you have created your custom post type, you can choose an icon.
-This is simple because the Custom Post Type UI plugin supports Dashicons by default.
+Once you have created your custom post type, it’s time to choose an icon.
+This step is easy because the Custom Post Type UI plugin supports Dashicons by default.

-First, head over to CPT UI » Add/Edit Post Types and click the ‘Edit Post Types’ tab at the top of the page.
-Make sure the correct post type is selected from the dropdown menu.
+First, you’ll want to head over to CPT UI » Add/Edit Post Types and click the ‘Edit Post Types’ tab at the top of the page.
+From here, make sure the correct post type is selected from the dropdown menu.

 For this tutorial, we’ll click the ‘Choose dashicon’ button.

-Four matching icons show up, two ‘Facebook’ icons and two ‘book’ icons.
-Simply click on the one you wish to use.
+Then, we found 4 matching icons, 2 ‘Facebook’ icons, and 2 ‘book’ icons.
+You can simply click on the one you wish to use.

 The CSS class of the selected icon will be automatically entered in the ‘Menu Icon’ field.